Last updated on October 28th, 2021 at 01:38 pm

 The Daily Mirror uses pictures as the main feature of the story, with the pages mainly covered by photographs.
 However, they are also known to use fake photographs, which caused its editor Piers Morgan to resign.
 The Guardian has also revealed that The Daily Mirror used a misleading stock photo that misrepresented the story.

-In review, The Mirror uses emotionally loaded sensational headlines and content that is oversimplified such as “School sends girl, 5, home in different outfit and asks her to ‘cover her body.”
+In review, The Mirror uses emotionally loaded sensational headlines and oversimplified content such as “School sends girl, 5, home in different outfit and asks her to ‘cover her body.”
 The source for this story is a Facebook post.
 Further, the paper has a section called “mums” that also presents sensational headlines such as this: “Woman goes on romantic holiday with boyfriend – and returns with lesbian love.”
 When it comes to world news about the USA, they publish articles with emotionally loaded anti-Trump-toned headlines such as “Donald Trump WON’T be allowed to stay at Buckingham Palace during UK state visit.”
 In general, articles are poorly sourced and written in a “gossip” style.
 When it comes to British news, again, The Mirror rarely uses hyperlinks to source others.

 Politically, The Mirror publishes anti-Brexit articles such as “The Brexit Zombies are going to eat this country alive.”
 While they do criticize the Labor Party, they did endorse them in the last election.
 Lastly, according to YouGov.com, its political stance in the UK is known as left of center.